Michael S. Lewis

 I have been working as a photographer since 1981, exploring this wonderful world with photography as my passport.
-With stints at newspapers, wire services, television stations and hospitals, I have had many wonderful opportunities to make images.
+I started out as a staff newspaper photographer, one of the best jobs ever!

 The following year, I began an association with the National Geographic Society that continues to this day.
-The book division gave me assignments to shoot travel books for the U.S. and Canada.
+I worked on assignment providing photos for travel books in the U.S. and Canada.
 In 1999 I began traveling to eight countries on the African continent as the photographer for the NGS book, “Africa”, which was a companion piece to the National Geographic/PBS series of the same name.
-I was fortunate enough to be included in a group of some 90 photojournalists from around the world to work on the historic book, “A Day in the Life of Africa”.
+A few years later, I was fortunate enough to be included in a group of the best photojournalists from around the world to work on the historic book, “A Day in the Life of Africa”.

-I live in New Mexico, where my wife, Jennifer, and I both work as photographers and photo tour leaders.
-We look forward to seeing your comments and hearing from you.
+After living in Mexico for the past eight years, I now live in New Mexico, where I photograph editorial and commercial assignments.
+I look forward to seeing your comments and hearing from you.

-A portfolio of our portraits and destination weddings: M & J Photography
+A portfolio of portraits and destination weddings: M & J Photography